Deep Learning Enhanced Realized GARCH: Introduction

 With the advent of deep learning models and advancements in computational power, neural networks (NN) have recently been introduced in volatility modeling in the mainstream econometric literature.
 NNs are capable of learning complex non-linear functions and capturing long-range dependence in time series data. \cite{liu_novel_2019} and \cite{bucci_realized_2020} compared the predictive performance of feed-forward neural networks (FNN) and recurrent neural networks (RNN) with traditional econometric approaches, and found that deep learning models generally outperform econometric models on several stock markets.
 Some hybrid models, proposed by \cite{hyup_roh_forecasting_2007} and \cite{kim_forecasting_2018}, add a neural network as another layer on top of an econometric model, using the volatility estimates produced by an econometric model as the input to a neural network, which then outputs the final estimate of the volatility.
 Although these models perform well on specific stock datasets, they are often engineering-oriented and lack interpretability in a financially or economically meaningful way, ignoring important stylized facts such as the leverage and clustering effects commonly observed in financial time series data.
-An exception is the FNN-GJR hybrid model of \cite{donaldson_artificial_1997} which adds a one-layer FNN component into the GJR equation in a way that retains much of the interpretable characteristics from the GJR model, while enjoying the modelling flexibility from the FNN.
-However, as FNNs are typically designed for cross-sectional data analysis, the FNN component in the FNN-GJR model might be inefficiently at capturing serial dependence in financial time series.
+An exception is the recurrent conditional heteroscedastic model (RECH) of \cite{nguyen_recurrent_2022}, that provides a flexible framework for combining deep learning with GARCH-type models.
+The RECH model represents the volatility as a sum of two components.
+The first component is governed by a GARCH-type model that retains the characteristics and interpretability of econometric models.
+The second component is governed by a RNN that can capture non-linear and long-term serial dependence structure in financial time series.
+As demonstrated in \cite{nguyen_recurrent_2022}, RECH retains much of the interpretable characteristics from the GARCH model, while enjoying the modeling flexibility and prediction accuracy from RNN.